jonthemango/big-data/README.md

 # Introduction

 ## Context
-[Home Credit](http://www.homecredit.net/about-us.aspx) aims to offer loan services to unbanked and underbanked people.
-Their target clientele could be either new immigrants, people of lower income, people recently got out of homelessness or anyone who simply has not had access to banking services.
+[Home Credit](http://www.homecredit.net/about-us.aspx) aims to offer loaning services to unbanked and underbanked people.
+Their target clientele could be either new immigrants, people of lower income, people who recently got out of homelessness or anyone who simply has not had access to banking services.
 The company posted this dataset of historical loans that they have given out along with all the information that they collect regarding those loans in the context of a kaggle competition.
 The competition is now expired but you can still see the top submissions and there is some good documentation on where to get started.

 ## Objectives
 The main goal is to find the best predictors to determine whether a client can repay a loan, given that they do not have a substantial credit history.
-The company provides multiple a entensive amount of data regardgin customers across multiple tables.
-It is our job to find a winning combination of features across all tables that will yield the best precision and recall possible.
+The company provides an extensive amount of data regarding their customers across multiple tables.
+Our job is to find a winning combination of features across all tables that will yield the best precision and recall possible.
 The winning score on kaggle is 0.80570 using the ROC curve.

 ## Presentation of the Problem to Solve
 This project is a supervised binary classification learning problem.
 Our first problem is that a lot of columns are missing values, some are very sparse.
 For this we wrote a quick [script](https://github.com/jonthemango/big-data/blob/master/preprocessing/step1_column_analysis.py) that counts missing values by column for a table and generates a [json](https://github.com/jonthemango/big-data/blob/master/preprocessing/missing_values.json) and [csv](https://github.com/jonthemango/big-data/blob/master/preprocessing/missing_values.csv) report.
 Our plan for now is to identify all columns with missing values and drop them.
-We feel like we can afford to do this because our main application table contains 122 columns and 56 out of them do not contain missing values.
+We feel like we can afford to do this because our main application table contains 122 columns and 55 out of them do not contain missing values.

 Furthermore, we have a combination of about 50M+ records across 7 tables.
-The common denominator is a column named SK_ID_CURR.
+The common denominator is a column named SK_ID_CURR which denotes the ID of a current loan application.
 This ID is unique in the application_train.csv file but can be repeated in other tables, which creates multiplicity.
 A big challenge is to aggregate the data related to a given SK_ID_CURR from all tables into a single feature vector for training.

 ## Related Work
 - [Introduction to Dataset/Problem](https://www.kaggle.com/willkoehrsen/start-here-a-gentle-introduction)